w3f/Grant-Milestone-Delivery/evaluations/load-balanced-endpoints-operations_milestone-2_nexus2k.md

 ## General Notes

 Deliverables mentioned that there should be uncompressed archives available online for which I haven't found a link.
+Medium post pending PR review.